Gr\"obner cells of punctual Hilbert schemes in dimension two: Introduction

 All these and related directions obviously require as constructive theory of $H^{(n)}$ as possible, which is the subject of the present paper.

-{\bf Acknowledgements.} The author thanks David Kazhdan for various discussions.
+{\bf Acknowledgements.} The author is very thankful to David Kazhdan and Mikhail Finkelberg for useful discussions.
 Special thanks to Giovanni Felder for valuable contributions to the paper concerning the Gr\"obner cells of $\C^2$ and related matters.
+The referee's comments greatly helped to improve the paper and fix some problems, especially in Theorem \ref{thmc} and around Proposition \ref{MIast}.
 And many thanks to Rahul Pandharipande and ETH-ITS (Zurich) for hospitality.